-- (1) This section applies if the registrar registers a default certificate under section 33 or prescribed particulars under section 34. - (2) On registration of the default certificate or particular- - (a) if the amount is registered because of a default certificate, the amount unpaid is increased by the amount of the registration fee; and - (b) SPER becomes responsible for the collection of, and may collect, the unpaid amount; and - (c) if the amount is registered because of a default certificate, a proceeding against the person for the offence may be started in a court only under this part.
+- (1) This section applies if the registrar registers a default certificate under section 33 or prescribed particulars under section 34. - (2) On registration of the default certificate or particular- - (a) if the amount is registered because of a default certificate, the amount unpaid is increased by the amount of the registration fee; and amount unpaid, for an infringement notice offence involving a vehicle, includes the cost of establishing ownership of the vehicle.

+- (b) SPER becomes responsible for the collection of, and may collect, the unpaid amount; and - (c) if the amount is registered because of a default certificate, a proceeding against the person for the offence may be started in a court only under this part. - (3) In this section-